dotnet/runtime/docs/design/libraries/DllImportGenerator/Compatibility.md

 Only single-dimensional arrays are supported for source generated marshalling.

-Jagged arrays (arrays of arrays) are technically unsupported as was the case in the built-in marshalling system, but currently are not explicitly blocked by the source generator since they are not blocked at an architectural level, which was the case in the built-in system.

 In the source-generated marshalling, arrays will be allocated on the stack (instead of through [`AllocCoTaskMem`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.marshal.alloccotaskmem)) if they are passed by value or by read-only reference if they contain at most 256 bytes of data.
 The built-in system does not support this optimization for arrays.

 ### `in` keyword

 For some types - blittable or Unicode `char` - passed by read-only reference via the [`in` keyword](https://docs.microsoft.com/dotnet/csharp/language-reference/keywords/in-parameter-modifier), the built-in system simply pins the parameter.
-The generated marshalling code does the same.
+The generated marshalling code does the same, such that there is no behavioural difference.
 A consequence of this behaviour is that any modifications made by the invoked function will be reflected in the caller.
 It is left to the user to avoid the situation in which `in` is used for a parameter that will actually be modified by the invoked function.

 ### `LCIDConversion` support